What to do next

 If they want to report to the police

 Call 101 or 999.
 A specially trained officer will speak to you and them about what has happened and will arrange for an Independent Sexual Violence Advisor (ISVA) to support and guide them through the process.
-Unfortunately we can’t gather forensic DNA evidence after 7 days but we can still provide them with advice regarding sexual health, contraception, counselling and support.
+Unfortunately we can’t usually gather forensic DNA evidence after 10 days but we can still provide them with advice regarding sexual health, contraception, counselling and support.

 If they are unsure or don’t want to report to the police

-Call us on 0300 3034626 or fill in a quick referral form.
 One of our specially trained staff will talk to them and you about what to do next and how we can help.
 We can give advice on sexual health, contraception, counselling and support.

 Reporting to the police is entirely their choice and they shouldn’t feel pressured.
 They can decide to prosecute at a later date but we can only gather DNA evidence up to 7 days after the assault.